krlan2789/apps-link/README.md

 **Summary**

-> A series of educational and functional apps for parent in Chinese Language School, built with Unity and WebView.
+> A series of educational and functional applications designed to assist parents in Chinese Language Schools.
+These apps are built using Unity and WebView to provide a seamless and engaging user experience.

+- Developed the mobile application using Unity, ensuring smooth performance and user interaction.
+- Designed and implemented a user-friendly interface in Unity based on provided designs, enhancing usability and visual appeal.
+- Collaborated closely with the web development team to design and implement a comprehensive REST API, enabling seamless data integration and communication between the mobile app and web services.

 **Technologies:**